HGVSnomenclature/hgvs-nomenclature/docs/background/refseq.md

 !!! note "When I use a human genome reference sequence is it sufficient to mention the genome build, e.g. hg19 or GRCh37?"

     No. A genome build is not a real reference sequence which one can download easily to refer to.
 The original genome assembly is also updated continuously when new sequences become available and when errors are corrected.
 These updates are published as so called **"patches"**.
 While writing this answer, human genome assembly GRCh38/hg38 is at patch version 11 ([GRCh38.p11](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.37#/def_asm_Primary_Assembly)), dated June 14, 2017.
 When you report to have used genome build hg38 it is thus not clear whether you mean the original assembly or a specific patched version.
-The preferred genomic reference sequence is a **"NC\_" file**, e.g. NC_000001.10 for human chromosome 1 from the first release of genome build hg19/GRCh37.
+The preferred genomic reference sequence is a **NC file**, e.g. NC_000001.10 for human chromosome 1 from the first release of genome build hg19/GRCh37.

 !!! note "Why is it necessary to give both the accession AND version number of a reference sequence?"